earthlab/earthlab.github.io/_posts/courses/earth-analytics-bootcamp/11-practice-dry-code/exercises/2018-08-18-practice-dry-code-01-activity-dry-code.md

 #### Pandas Dataframes

-Use `.urllib.request` to download the following .csv files of monthly temperature (Fahrenheit) and import the data to `pandas dataframes`:
+Use earhpy to download the following .csv files of monthly temperature (Fahrenheit) and import the data to `pandas dataframes`:

 1. `temp-1991-to-1995-months.csv` from `https://ndownloader.figshare.com/files/12807389`